tobyweston/java8_course_companion/manuscript/part1/01_lambdas_introduction/03_basic_syntax.md

 You can often drop the types from the argument list, like `(x, y) -> { return x + y; }`.
 The compiler will use type inference here to try and guess the types.
 It does this based on the context that you're trying to use the lambda in.

-Ig your code block returns something or is a single line expression, you can drop the braces and return statement, for example `(x, y) -> x + y;`.
+If your code block returns something or is a single line expression, you can drop the braces and return statement, for example `(x, y) -> x + y;`.

 In the case of only a single argument, you can drop the parentheses `x -> x * 2`

 If you have no arguments at all, the 'hamburger' symbol is needed, `() -> System.out.println(“Hey there!”);`.

-In the interest of completeness, there is another variation; a kind of shortcut to a lambda called a "method reference".
-So this last one (`System.out::println;`) is actually a short cut to a lambda.
+In the interest of completeness, there is another variation; a kind of shortcut to a lambda called a _method reference_.
+An example is something like `System.out::println;`, which is basically a short cut to the lambda `(value -> System.out.prinltn(value)`.

-We're going to talk about those in more detail later, so for now, just be aware that they exist and can be used anywhere you can use a lambda.
+We're going to talk about method references in more detail later, so for now, just be aware that they exist and can be used anywhere you can use a lambda.